lencsegabor/siitperf/README.md

 __binary-rate-alg.sh-pdv__:  Implements a binary search for special throughput measurements using siitperf-pdv.

-Warning: the scripts were written for personal use of the author of siitperf at the NICT StarBED environment.
+Warning: the scripts were written for personal use of the author of siitperf.
 They are included to be rather samples than ready to use scripts for other users.
 They should be read and understood before use.

 ## Operation: Stateful Tests